 There are trusts and charities that may be able to help.
 Some are charities that help carers in particular because they recognise the importance and benefit to carers in having some time away from caring.
 You can search for grants on the Turn 2 Us grants search.

 If, in order for you to take a break, the person you care for needs alternative care that you cannot arrange privately, the local council can arrange respite care.
 However, there is likely to be a charge for this.
 The amount is determined following a means test of the person receiving the respite care.
-See section on paying for care.
+See the section on paying for care.

-Carers Trust has some information on their website about paying for respite care.
+Carers Trust has some information on its website about paying for respite care.